-At this point in the process, the discretionary application is usually set for review at the appropriate CAC.
+At this point in the process, the discretionary application is usually set for review at the next appropriate CAC.
+The staff will strive to ensure that all discretionary applications are scheduled at the appropriate CAC for a recommendation within 30 days after the CEQA environmental analysis has been completed.
+In this way CAC review will typically occur concurrently with the CEQA document review, and little or no procedural time is added to the review process.
 The agenda for the meeting is sent out and posted one week before the meeting, and the applicant or their representatives are asked to attend the CAC meeting.
 All of the relevant application materials are sent to each member of the CAC at least one week in advance along with the agenda.
 Application materials for large and complicated project should be sent out at least two weeks in advance.
 Staff will also attempt to schedule the applications on the Planning Commission agenda no less than two weeks from the CAC review date, to give the CAC enough time to prepare a letter for the Planning Commission hearing.